chrislavender/HLSMetaTagScript/README.md

 Then I need a way to upload all those files to an Amazon s3 bucket.

-The solution was to write these two Python scripts.
 If you are using HLS and doing your own encoding and segmenting, this could come in handy.
 Shoot me a message and let's talk about making it more generic.